-The curriculum centres on key academic subjects including English, Maths, Science, ICT, Humanities subjects, as well as PE, Food Technology and Spanish, which is the only language and is taught across the school from KS2 to KS4.
-In addition Primary pupils have Music, Horticulture, Horseriding and swimming.
+The curriculum centres on key academic subjects including English, Maths, Science, ICT, Humanities subjects, as well as PE, Food Technology and Spanish.
+In addition Primary pupils have Music, Art, Horticulture, Horse riding and swimming.

 We provide a comprehensive programme of individual support which includes additional literacy and numeracy, psychotherapy and mentoring support for Looked After Children.
 We also implement programmes designed by the Speech and Language Service.